 Published On: Dec 7, 2020

-So as the rest of this month unfolds, look to these five yoga poses to help you and your family reset and restore, without causing sweaty flares, during the most stressful moments of your holiday season.
+In the dark, chilly days of winter, many of us are looking for ways to exercise indoors without causing a sweaty flare.
+So as the rest of the year unfolds, look to these five yoga poses to help you and your family reset and restore without causing sweaty flares.

 Feel free to use a bedsheet or towel under you instead of a yoga mat, for sensitive skin.
 Whatever works best for you!